Federal Parent PLUS Loan

 - Sign a PLUS Master Promissory Note (MPN).

-- When approved, follow the links for the MPN, or go to studentaid.gov and tab "Parent" to use the link that says "Complete a Master Promissory Noten for a Parent PLUS Loan."
+- You can also go to studentaid.gov and tab "Parent" to use the link that says "Complete a Master Promissory Noten for a Parent PLUS Loan."

 - Complete the MPN providing all required information.